root-project/web/manual/math/index.md

 UNU.RAN is an ANSI C library licensed under GPL.

-The [TUnuran](https://root.cern/doc/master/classTUnuran.html) class is used to interface the UNURAN package.
+The {% include ref class="TUnuran" %} class is used to interface the UNURAN package.

 > **Tutorials**
 >